Reeseville Ridge Nursery

 Hydrangea arborescens 'Annabelle' Annabelle Hydrangea

 Cultivar selected by J. C. McDaniel in Illinois for large sterile flower heads made up of smaller but more numerous individual flowers held up on stems slightly shorter than the 'Grandiflora' cultivar.
 Flower heads to more than 12" across.
 Zone 4.
-SWC/HWC 3.00 2.25" pot 3.00
+SWC/HWC 3.00 2.25" pot 3.00 sold out

 Hydrangea arborescens 'Grandiflora' Snowhill Hydrangea